-Skills Development & Training

-Developing the skills and employment capacity of the existing workforce is critical to improving current unemployment levels and providing a skilled, engaged workforce for existing and new businesses and major projects.
+Skills I Development & Training Program Description Developing the skills and employment capacity of the existing workforce is critical to improving current unemployment levels and providing a skilled, engaged workforce for existing and new businesses and major projects.
 This includes both technical skills and the development of attributes and capabilities to support long-term employability and engagement in the workforce.

-Increased focus should be on:

-- 1. Ensuring education and training offerings are matched with skills required in current and emerging industries, sectors and major projects. - 2.
+Increased focus should be on: 1.
+Ensuring education and training offerings are matched with skills required in current and emerging industries, sectors and major projects.
 Expanding the delivery of more informal skills and training support for workers and small business including business management, IT, marketing, online sales and grant/funding applications.

-- · Partner with the West Kimberley Alliance to investigate the Kimberley University Centre concept. - Provide regular and varied traineeship opportunities across the disciplines in the Shire of Broome (including project administration support, parks and gardens, infrastructure works).

-- Facilitate and promote business skills courses and programs offered by other stakeholders. - Facilitate the establishment of a Broome Skills Group including leading business/industry, school and postschool education and community representatives to identify and coordinate industry-education partnerships and programs in Broome. - Partner with stakeholders to tailor and target skills development and training programs to meet the unique needs of Aboriginal communities across the Shire. - Advocate for further investment in school and post-school education and training facilities and services, building upon the existing strengths of current TAFE and university offerings.
+Current and Continuing Actions Partner with the West Kimberley Alliance to investigate the Kimberley University Centre concept.
+Provide regular and varied traineeship opportunities across the disciplines in the Shire of Broome (including project administration support, parks and gardens, infrastructure works).
+Potential Actions Facilitate and promote business skills courses and programs offered by other stakeholders. for Consideration / Investigation Facilitate the establishment of a Broome Skills Group including leading business/industry, school and post- school education and community representatives to identify and coordinate industry-education partnerships and programs in Broome.
+Partner with stakeholders to tailor and target skills development and training programs to meet the unique needs of Aboriginal communities across the Shire.
+Advocate for further investment in school and post-school education and training facilities and services, building upon the existing strengths of current TAFE and university offerings.